Underinsured Motorist Insurance For Commercial Vehicles

 Typically, insurers will sell you underinsured and uninsured motorists coverage at limits that equal the limits of your liability insurance.
 In some cases, only uninsured motorist and not underinsured motorist coverage is available.
 Check with your commercial car insurance provider.

 Does Your Company Need Commercial Underinsured Motorist Coverage?

-If your company is financially stable and able to easily absorb blows such as the one mentioned above, perhaps you get can by without underinsured protection.
+If your company is financially stable and able to easily absorb repair or medical expenses, you might be able to get by without underinsured motorist coverage.

-But, realize this coverage helps your employees who drive your commercial vehicles as part of their job.
-If they're injured in an auto accident by an underinsured motorist, they could have to pay the remaining medical bills on their own.
-(Even if they have personal underinsured motorist coverage, it probably won't apply in this situation.)
+However, you should note that this coverage helps your employees who drive your commercial vehicles as part of their job.
+If they are injured in an auto accident by an underinsured motorist, having underinsured motorist coverage can be a supplement to your workers' compensation insurance.